 We spent the night staying in the pearl farm’s guest accommodation – our own ‘Divers Quarters’.
 It was pretty basic, with all six of the crew sharing one bathroom, but it was completely in keeping with the surroundings and we were so happy to be there we didn’t mind in the slightest.

-The next morning it was time for the main event: finding out how the pearls are actually grown.
+The next morning it was time for the main event: finding out how pearl farming is actually done.
 Of course, as you know by now, it all starts with an oyster.
 And here they are.

 This is the Pinctada Maxima, or South Sea Pearl oyster.
 It’s the largest pearl oyster in the world – growing up to the size of a dinner plate – and it’s famed for producing huge, gorgeous white, silver, champagne, or gold coloured South Sea Pearls.